 French is the national language in France and several other countries that came under French rule in various points in time.

 Still, geographical variations of French exist, as follows:

 - Southwestern areas: Angoumois, Saintongeais, Poitevin

 - Central regions: Champenois, Bourbonnais, Orléanais, Francien

 More than 50 countries around the world speak French either as a first or second language.
 Some of these countries include Corsica, Canada, Belgium, Switzerland, Monaco, Italy and the United States.
-French is spoken in several countries and regions in Africa, such as Central African Republic, Cameroon, Burundi, Burkina Faso, Benin, Chad, Côte d’Ivoire, Tunisia, Togo and Senegal.
+They speak French in several countries and regions in Africa, such as Central African Republic, Cameroon, Burundi, Burkina Faso, Benin, Chad, Côte d’Ivoire, Tunisia, Togo and Senegal.
 Rwanda, Niger, Morocco, Mauritania, Mali, Madagascar, Guinea, Gabon, Equatorial Guinea, Djibouti, Kinshasa and Brazzaville (both in Congo) also speak French.
 In Asia, one of the languages used in Cambodia, Laos and Vietnam is French.

-Characteristics and features of the French Language
+Characteristics and Features of the French Language

 Total users of the French language around the world reach 284,952,860 according to Ethnologue 21.
 It is the world’s second most studied language, with about 120 million students worldwide.
 Fluency in the French language will depend on many factors, including the amount of time you dedicate to it.